Please confirm topic selection

 • progressive kyphosis

-• common with unrecognized injury to PLL
+• common with unrecognized injury of the PLL

-• flat back
+• flat back deformity

 • leads to pain, a forward flexed posture, and easy fatigue

-• post-traumatic syringomyelia
+• posttraumatic syringomyelia

 • Nonunion